Timing (film)

 Timing is a 2015 South Korean animated film based on the webtoon of the same name by cartoonist Kang Full.
 The film was directed by Min Kyung-jo, and features the voices of Park Ji-yoon, Yoon Sang-hyun, Ryu Seung-gon, Yeo Min-jeong, Sim Gyu-hyuk and Sung Wan-kyung.

 Plot

-A boy called Li Yam San finds a time machine.
-He buys a lottery ticket and wins, and uses his winnings to buy drugs and girls until someone from the future kidnaps him.
+Four people who have supernatural time controlling powers come to a school in order to prevent an imminent disaster.
+PARK Ja-gi is a high school teacher and the daughter of a shaman.
+She sees the upcoming disasters in her dreams beforehand but is not able to ascertain the causes and the process.
+Jang Se-yoon, female, mid 20's, sees the upcoming future ten minutes before it happens in her dream but does not know the context of the whole situation.
+KIM Young-tak is a high school student with the ability to stop time.
+KANG Min-hyuk, male, mid 30's, is able to rewind time by 10 seconds.
+They struggle to stop the impending tragedy.